ONSdigital/eq-survey-register/README.md

   **Code:** 200

-### AllSurveys
+### Surveys

-Gets information about the surveys that are stored within the registry.
+Gets information about all surveys that are stored within the registry.

 - **URL**